Boom Boom Boom

-"Boom Boom Boom" is a song by American hip house duo the Outhere Brothers, released in June 1995 as the fourth single from their debut album, 1 Polish, 2 Biscuits & a Fish Sandwich (1994), and is also featured on their compilation albums The Fucking Hits (2002), and Dance History (2005).
-It peaked at number 54 on the Cash Box Top 100 and number 65 on the Billboard Hot 100.
-Outside of the United States, "Boom Boom Boom" topped the charts in Germany, the Republic of Ireland, and the United Kingdom.
+"Boom Boom Boom" is a song by American hip house duo the Outhere Brothers, released in June 1995 by label Aureus as the fourth single from their debut album, 1 Polish, 2 Biscuits & a Fish Sandwich (1994), and is also featured on their compilation albums The Fucking Hits (2002), and Dance History (2005).
+"Boom Boom Boom" peaked at numbers 54 and 65 on the US Cash Box Top 100 and Billboard Hot 100.
+Outside of the United States, "Boom Boom Boom" topped the charts in Germany, Ireland, and the United Kingdom.
 In the latter two countries, the song became the duo's second chart-topper.
 The original version contained sexually explicit lyrics which were removed for the radio edit but were retained in remixes of the track on the single.

 American entertainment company BuzzFeed ranked "Boom Boom Boom" number 71 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.